 | Erin Stokes, N.D. | Updated: September 26, 2018 |

-The question posed to me often is: “I eat really well, so I can skip the multivitamin, right? "
+" I eat really well, so I can skip the multivitamin, right? "

 My answer?
-"No, don’t skip the multivitamin!"
+"No, don’t skip the multi!"

 In our modern world, I don’t believe that we can get all of the nutrients we need from the foods we eat, even when we’re focused on a well-rounded, healthy diet.
 The reality is that gaps in the American diet are widespread.
 We eat very differently than our grandparents did, with most of us now consuming far more sugar and processed foods than our grandparents would have ever dreamed possible.

 1 Changes in USDA Food Composition Data for 43 Garden Crops, 1950 to 1999.
 Davis et al. Journal of the American College of Nutrition.
 Vol. 23, No. 6, 669–682 (2004)